rickhowe/sample/README.md

 	specified as `'<,'>` and different from the last Visual area, those specified lines are selected as linewise area instead.
 The selected area is highlighted in `hl-DiffChange` with "italic", and then will be compared as a single combined line.
-But if `!` flag is specified, each line is separately compared, which would be useful particular for columns in a table on blockwise area.
-Redundant lines in the line-by-line comparison are shown with "strikethrough".
-Shortly after the two area are selected, `:VDiffthis` compares them based on the `g:DiffUnit` option and "icase", "iwhite", "iwhiteall" and "iwhiteeol" flags in the 'diffopt' option.
+Shortly after the two area are selected, `:VDiffthis` compares them based on the `g: DiffUnit` option and "icase", "iwhite", "iwhiteall" and "iwhiteeol" flags in the 'diffopt' option.
 Then their differences are shown using the `g:DiffColors` option.
 It is possible to select two area even in the same window.
+If `!` flag is specified, each line is separately compared, which would be useful particular for columns in a table on blockwise area.
+Redundant lines in the line-by-line comparison are shown with "strikethrough".

 * `:[range]VDiffoff[!]`
 	* Clear the selected area within `[range]` (default: all lines) in the